 The embedded professional learning model and strong culture of reflective and collaborative practice has continued to underpin a strong approach to continually improving practice throughout 2018.
 The practices of coaching, setting of team goals and checking in on them through Learning Walks and Talks, has been pivotal in embedding the success of this key improvement strategy from 2017, especially with the changes in leadership, staff and coaches throughout 2018.
 Twice a year audits were conducted to check in on writing and mathematics have also been effective.
 The start of the year saw a number of early career teachers on staff, teachers new to Turner School from directorate schools and interstate systems.
 Through thorough induction processes and close support from team leaders, coaches and highly experienced teachers on each team, initial variance between teachers has been greatly reduced.
 Frequent revisiting of the Turner Beliefs and Practices document has been a key strategy used at the coaching, team and whole staff level to ensure consistency and coherence of practices.
 The development of a new coaching tool based on the Solo Taxonomy was highly effective in supporting staff to reflect on and deepen their practice.

 2018 has seen the introduction of several high impact strategies to ensure teacher capacity is built to strengthen the effectiveness and consistency of teaching practice to meet student need.
-The establishment of “Just in time” morning meetings has ensured all staff have opportunities to access support for processes and procedures at Turner School, for example, “Just in Time, how to run a parent teacher meeting.”
+The establishment of “Just in time” morning meetings has ensured all staff have opportunities to access support for processes and procedures at Turner School, for example, “Just in Time, How to run a parent teacher meeting.”
 The introduction of adjustment documents to support specific areas and personalised learning guidelines has increased the transparency of what a classroom teacher is expected to do to make individual adjustments before accessing tier 2 of the Turner School Case Management Model.

 Increased use of the Google Apps for Education (GAFE) and team and student Google Drives has created a dynamic and efficient platform for collaborative planning and learning experiences.
 Not only has this increased links within teams, it has further aligned the consistent practice of specialist teachers within each team.